 My parents, they were never "religious," they had me baptized into the Episcopal Church and by the time I was 4 years old they stopped attending or taking us to church.
 When I was about 13 years old, I had a strong urge to investigate God.
 This did not please my parents at all, if anything they were put off by it.
-The local (Episcopal) church was 3 miles away in Westwood NJ.
+The local (Episcopal) church was 3 miles away.
 Sometimes dad would drop me off there, but for the most part I walked those three miles on Sunday mornings to attend.

 My obsession with religion and spirituality has continued my entire life.
 In those young years morphing into various versions and denominations of Christianity.
 Later in life these obsessions took the form of various Eastern religions.
 Yet nothing ever touched my heart like Orthodox (the Eastern Orthodox Church.)
 Within Orthodoxy it is believe the body is holy and the temple of God, and Orthodox worship seeks to stimulate all five senses with that which is holy.
 Senses of touch, smell, sight, taste and hearing are brought together in the Divine Liturgy of the Church.

 My obsessions have also taken me in other directions, specifically philosophy and later psychology.
 I became well read in all the eastern and western philosophers, but most of all psychology spoke to me.
 Before I was diagnose with ACC and later ASD I spent my entire life's energy trying to understand why I was "the way" I was.
 I always knew I thought different, behaved different...before diagnoses I called it my "dirty little secret," my parents taught me both by word and example that my difference was a source of shame, that I was stupid and broken, and evil.